rackerlabs/support-how-to/content/office-365/add-an-office-365-license.md

    <img src="{% asset_path office-365/add-an-office-365-license/add-office-365-sub-1.png %}" />

-3. If the "FIRST TIME SETUP", appears above the **Microsoft Office 365** title, perform the steps in [Set up Office 365 - Create a tenant ID](/how-to/office-365/set-up-office-365#create-a-tenant-id), and then return to this article.
+3. If "FIRST TIME SETUP", appears above the **Microsoft Office 365** title, perform the steps in [Set up Office 365 - Create a tenant ID](/how-to/office-365/set-up-office-365#create-a-tenant-id), and then return to this article.

-   If the "FIRST TIME SETUP" does not appear (because you have an existing tenant), click **Add Product** to add a new product subscription.
+   If "FIRST TIME SETUP" does not appear (because you have an existing tenant), click **Add Product** to add a new product subscription.

    <img src="{% asset_path office-365/add-an-office-365-license/add-office-365-sub-2.png %}" />